Protoneer/LPC43XX-FreeRTOS-with-2xLED-Threads/README.md

-LPC11U14-FreeRTOS-with-Virtual-USB-Serial-and-LEDBlinky
+LPC43XX-FreeRTOS-with-2xLED-Threads
 =======================================================

-This is example code of using a NXP LPC11U14 MCU with FreeRTOS.
+This is example code of using a NXP LPC4337 Xplorer board from NGX with FreeRTOS.

-It has two tasks running at the same time.
+It has two LED blinking tasks running at the same time.
-  Virtual Serial Port
-  A consistent LED Blink at 4Hz

 This code was created with LPCExpresso IDE and is the actual workspace folder.

-This demonstrates that you can connect to the board via Serial and interact with a second thread that can do some actual stuff.
-(Like the LED in this example)
+Main file:
+LPC43XX-FreeRTOS-with-2xLED-Threads\LPC43xx FreeTROS 2xLEDS\src\main.c

+Hardest part was to get the FreeTROS config file to be correct.
+I had to change a bunch of the FreeRTOS file to link corectly and that will need to be fixed to upgrade to a new version of FreeRTOS.
+(Current RTOS version is V7.5.3)